Rachel Plummer: Death

 Plummer became pregnant again almost as soon as she was returned home, and on January 4, 1839, bore a third child, a son, Luther Plummer II.
 She died in Houston shortly thereafter, on March 19, 1839; the child died two days later.
 Though medically she was listed as dying from complications after childbirth, James Parker did not believe that, and insisted she died from the mistreatment she suffered at the hands of the Comanche, the murder of one child, and not knowing what happened to her other child.
 However, the most likely cause of her death is the trek that she, her husband, her father and several others were forced to make during a night of freezing rain.
-During James Parker's search for her, he made more than a few enemies: in an unexplained incident, he was accused of murdering a woman and her child.
-The victims' family had finally found Parker and were going to avenge their murdered family members, so Parker snuck his family out of the house during the night, sleeping outdoors and staying off roads.
-Rachel and her baby died during that trek.
+During James Parker's search for her, he made several enemies; in an unexplained incident, he was accused of murdering a woman and her child.
+The victims' family had located Parker and were about to attack him to avenge their murdered family members, so Parker snuck his family out of the house during the night, sleeping outdoors and staying off roads.
+Plummer and her son died during that trek.
 The night before she died, Plummer reportedly told her father "if only I knew what had become of my dear little James Pratt Plummer I could die in peace."
-At the time of her death, she was 20 years old and her fiery red hair had turned grey.
-Her oldest, and only living, son was recovered two years later.
-Late in 1842 James Pratt Plummer was ransomed, and in 1843 he was reunited with his grandfather.
+At the time of her death, she was 20 years old, and her fire-red hair had turned grey.
+James Pratt Plummer, Plummer's only living child, was ransomed in late 1842, and in 1843, he was reunited with his grandfather.

-James Parker felt that his son in law had not supported his efforts to reclaim his wife and grandson, nor done much to support the family while his father-in-law did the duty which should have been his.
-James Parker felt so strongly about Luther Plummer's failings that he refused to return his son to him, and despite the President of Texas ruling in Luther Plummer's favor, refused to honor the ruling, and the child never saw his father again.
-He grew up and lived with his mother's family.
-Luther Plummer knew enough of James Parker to not attempt to force the issue.
+James Parker felt that his son-in-law Luther Plummer had neither supported his efforts to reclaim his wife and grandson nor done much to support the family while Parker did so, so much so that he refused to return his son to him.
+Despite the President of Texas ruling in Luther Plummer's favor, Parker refused to honor the ruling.
+James Pratt Plummer never saw his father again, growing up and living with his mother's family.
+Due to his understanding of James Parker's character, Luther Plummer decided not to press the issue.

-According to Frank X. Tolbert, Sam Houston believed that James Parker, not Luther Plummer, was the villain in their dispute.
-Sam Houston communicated in a letter to Luther Thomas Martin (L.T.M.)
+According to Frank X. Tolbert, Sam Houston believed that James Parker, rather than Luther Plummer, was at fault in their dispute.
+Houston communicated in a letter to Luther Thomas Martin (L.T.M.)
 Plummer that "Reverend Parker had quite a bad reputation with most all he ever had business dealings."
-Sam Houston did not trust the judgement of Rev. Parker and could not believe that he would not return young James Pratt Plummer to his natural father.
+He did not trust Parker's judgement and could not believe that he would not return James Pratt Plummer to his father.